-These 27 easy vegan desserts with 6-ingredients or less will have you enjoying a healthy, refined sugar-free treat in no time.
-These recipes are all vegan, gluten-free, refined sugar-free and oil-free.
-Enjoy!
+These 27 easy vegan dessert recipes are all made with 6-ingredients or less so you can enjoy a healthy dessert in no time.
+These recipes are all vegan and gluten-free!

 These easy-as-can be brownies by Delightful Mom Food call for just bananas, cocoa powder and almond butter.
 You can’t beat that for an easy vegan dessert!

 Dates, coconut, cashews, sea salt.
 Blend ’em, eat ’em!
-These healthy little bliss balls bt Choosing Chia make the perfect whole food dessert.
+These healthy little bliss balls make the perfect whole food dessert.

-You’ll be surprised at how easy these homemade dark chocolate turtles are to make.
+You’ll be surprised at how easy these homemade chocolate turtles are to make.
 All you need is pecans, dark chocolate and dates!
 Keep a stash of these in the freezer for a healthy dessert option anytime you feel like a little something sweet.
-Thanks, Nutritionist in the Kitch!

 These sweet, little bliss balls made from pecans, dates and sea salt are a must!
 They taste like pecan pie!
 All you’ll need is those three ingredients and a food processor.